 The mission of EOPS is to serve low-income and educationally disadvantaged students by providing academic support services to assist students in achieving their educational goals.

-The mission of CARE is to assist single-parent EOPS students receiving county aid to overcome some of the obstacles of being a single parent in order to succeed in college and to help expand their educational and job training opportunities.
+The mission of CARE is to assist EOPS students who are single-head of household and receiving county aid to succeed in college and to help expand their educational and job training opportunities.

 After receiving services from EOPS students should be able to: